yantis/instant-archlinux-on-mac/README.md

 sudo softwareupdate -i -a
 ```

-### Factory purchased.
-* If you just purchased the Macbook you should be good to go.
-Just make sure you do not have Filevault on and you are not
-using the  Apple Core Storage volume manager (if it is check out [this thread](http://awesometoast.com/yosemite-core-storage-and-partition-woes/)
-to set it to HFS+).

 The defaults look like this.
 This script expects your "Macintosh HD" to be at disk0s2.

 ```